-The Board of Directors has appointed the following permanent committees: the Investment Committee, the Audit Committee and the Actuarial Policy and Law Committee.
+The Board of Directors has appointed the following standing committees: the Investment Committee, the Audit Committee and the Actuarial Policy and Law Committee.

-The Board of Directors met six times in the year under review, the Investment Committee thirteen times (including telephone conferences).
-There were six meetings of the Audit Committee and four meetings of the Actuarial Policy and Law Committee.
-The members of the Board of Directors and the committees attended 36.5 external training days (prior year: 34.5), of which PUBLICA supported 19 (prior year: 20).
-This corresponds to an average of 1.1 training days per member.
+The Board of Directors met five times in the year under review, the Investment Committee ten times.
+There were four meetings of the Audit Committee and four of the Actuarial Policy and Law Committee.
+The members of the Board of Directors and the committees attended 25.5 external training days (prior year: 36.5), of which PUBLICA financially supported 11.5 (prior year: 19).
+This corresponds to an average of 0.6 training days per member.

-The composition of the Board of Directors as at 31 December 2019 is as follows (names in alphabetical order):
+The composition of the Board of Directors as at 31 December 2020 is as follows (names in alphabetical order):